Aquaticka/Timeless/README.md

 # Design Philosophy

-Timeless aims to expand core content, adjust the incentives towards different late-game builds, and expand build variance to facilitate novelty across runs.
-Vanilla Balatro builds converge on a few strong late-game setups, and often use the same utility cards to facilitate scaling.
-This can result in repetitive gameplay for players who like to tinker with new ideas or have played the game extensively.
+Timeless aims to extend core content, adjust late-game build incentives, and match the design of vanilla Balatro.
+Currently, builds converge on a small number of strong late-game setups, and leverage the same utility effects.
+This can result in repetitive gameplay across runs

-# Mod Development
+# Mod Programming

 Working within an existing game can be trickier in some ways than building your own game.

 Coding New Mechanics:
+Timeless implements mechanics outside of what already exists in Balatro.
+This required scripting new mechanics and modifying game systems, which required the mod to understand and interact directly with the source code.
+The [Lovely Injector](https://github.com/ethangreen-dev/lovely-injector) provided a method to dump the game's code into its source files, and to modify/inject new code at runtime.
+This was used to expand the localization parser, and inject a Skip Tag check at the end of each round.
+This let the mod render colourful, well-formatted effect descriptions to communicate new mechanics, and ensure the Memento/Tourmaline Seal effects trigger when they should.
+The [Steammodded Modloader](https://github.com/Steamodded/smods) provided a method for loading scripts into the game.
+This was used to load scripts for Mystic Card and Seal mechanics, and to load custom shaders for the new Editions.

+Problem, Goal, Solution.

 Building the Library:
 Emerald Seal Queuing: